New York police investigating stabbing of Asian man as possible hate crime

 The stabbing of an Asian man in New York City's Chinatown on Thursday evening is being investigated as a possible hate crime, authorities said.

-The stabbing occurred around 6:15 p.m. when a 36-year-old Asian man was walking on the sidewalk and was approached from behind and stabbed, the New York City Police Department said.
+The incident occurred around 6:20 p.m. as the 36-year-old Asian man walked on the sidewalk at the intersection of Worth and Baxter streets, the New York City Police Department said.
+Someone approached the man from behind and stabbed him in the torso with an unknown object before running away from the scene, according to the department.

-The victim was taken to a hospital in critical condition, and later a 23-year-old man was arrested in connection with the stabbing, a police spokesman said.
+The victim was taken to Bellevue Hospital in critical condition, and later a 23-year-old man was arrested in connection with the stabbing, a police spokesman said.
+The suspect, Salman Muflihi of Brooklyn, faces charges of attempted criminally negligent homicide, assault, forgery and criminal possession of a weapon, according to officials.

 A tweet from the NYPD's Patrol Borough Manhattan South said "this felony Assault case is currently being investigated as a possible Hate Crime by NYPD Detectives."